hyperledger-labs/fabric-smart-client/docs/design.md

 ![img.png](imgs/view-sdk.png)

 It consists of the following layers:
-- `Services` (light-blue boxes): Services offer pre-packaged functionalities, like `Token Transaction` assembling, Token Selectors, and so on.
+- `Services` (light-blue boxes): Services offer the core building blocks to enable interaction between `FSC nodes` and maintain state throughout the execution of a Business Process.
-  They are built of top of the `Token API` abstraction.
-Therefore, they are independent of the underlying token technology.
-- `View API`: This API offers a useful abstraction to deal with tokens in an implementation-independent way.
+- `View API`: This API offers a useful abstraction to implement Business Processes as interactive protocols in an implementation and blockchain independent way.
-- `Driver API`: This API takes the burden of translating calls of the Token API into API calls that are implementation-specific.
+- `Driver API`: This API takes the burden of translating calls of the View API into API calls that are implementation-specific.
-- `Driver Implementations`: This is the lowest level of the Token SDK.
-A driver implementation is responsible for defining the representation of tokens on the ledger, what it means to perform certain token actions, and when a token transaction is valid, among other things.
+- `Driver Implementations`: This is the lowest level of the View SDK.
+A driver implementation is responsible to define and realize the executing and the data of a specified business logic.
+We provide a `Generic View Driver` that implements the primitives used by the `View API`, such as identities, networking, and ledger-specific details.

 ### The Fabric SDK